TadeasPir/Gameweb/README.md

 go to / frontend
 `` npm i``

+if needed, install some dependencies manually with `` npm install {name of dependency} `` the name of dependency can be found in error code

 now do ``npm run dev`` in terminal inside your frontend and you should see something like this: